swaroopnadella/playwright-java/README.md

  6. Shadow DOM Elements (shadow-root)
  - shadow-root elements can be accessed the same way like other elements (non shadow-root)
  - No need to use the Javascriptexecutor code in Playwright, which is needed in Selenium.

-7. React Selectors
-- React selectors allow selecting elements by its component name and property values.
-- React selectors can be more stable than the DOM element selectors, as the property values are specific to the React components and not the HTML DOM structure.
-- React Developer Tools browser extension helps to identify the react selectors on the React web application.
-We can test them using the Playwright CLI by launching the codegen for the website.
-- Use the Components and Profiler in the DevTools (F12) of the web browser to identify the React selectors.
-- Syntax for React selectors: "_react=componentName[attributeName='attributeValue']"
-- Example code for React selectors with Netflix website: page.locator("_react=UISelect[data-uia='language-picker']")